 Um, no.

 Hello, Summer combines two things that I couldn’t give two hoots about: politics and investigative journalism.
-MKA novels are usually filled with a fair bit of drama, suspense, and the occasional spot of murder, and this is admittedly something I’ve come to enjoy about her work; it all adds more depth to the stereotypical beach read.
+MKA novels are usually filled with a fair bit of drama, suspense, and the occasional spot of murder, and this is admittedly something I’ve come to enjoy about her work.
+It all adds more depth to the stereotypical beach read.

-However, I’m used to all these weighty plotpoints being heavily cloaked in lazy days spent on the coast, delicious meals served on sunset-covered docks, and a little wooing from a handsome man out by the water.
+However, I’m used to all these weighty plot points being heavily cloaked in lazy days spent on the coast, delicious meals served on sunset-covered docks, and a little wooing from a handsome man out by the water.
 Y’know, typical beach read stuff.

 There’s very little that’s beachy about Hello, Summer, except that the first few hundred pages are as dry as sand, filled with police report details, newspaper filing deadlines, lots of reporter-speak, and following up on case leads that aren’t terribly exciting (at least, not yet).